QueraTeam/django-nextjs/README.md

 ## Contributing

-To start development:
+We welcome contributions from the community!
+Here's how to get started:

-- Install development dependencies in your virtualenv with `pip install -e '.[dev]'`
+1. Install development dependencies: `pip install -e '.[dev]'`
-- Install pre-commit hooks using `pre-commit install`.
+2. Set up pre-commit hooks: `pre-commit install`
+3. Make your changes and submit a pull request.

-Love django-nextjs? 🌟 Star us on GitHub to help the project grow!
+Love django-nextjs?
+Give a star 🌟  on GitHub to help the project grow!

 ## License

-MIT
+MIT - See [LICENSE](https://github.com/QueraTeam/django-nextjs/blob/main/LICENSE) for details.